 Assets and liabilities denominated in non-U.S. currencies are translated at rates of exchange prevailing on the date of the Company's consolidated statements of financial condition, and revenues and expenses are translated at average rates of exchange for the period.
 Gains or losses on remeasurement of the financial statements of a non-U.S. operation, when the functional currency is the U.S. dollar, are included in the Company's consolidated statements of operations as part of "Other expenses."
-Gains or losses upon translation of the financial statements of a non-U.S. operation, when the functional currency is other than the U.S. dollar, are included within "Other comprehensive loss, net of tax" in the Company's consolidated statements of comprehensive income and as part of "Accumulated other comprehensive (loss) income" in the Company's consolidated statements of financial condition.
+Gains or losses upon translation of the financial statements of a non-U.S. operation, when the functional currency is of a non-U.S. operation, when the functional currency is other than the U.S. dollar, are included within "Other comprehensive loss, net of tax" in the Company's consolidated statements of comprehensive income and as part of "Accumulated other comprehensive (loss) income" in the Company's consolidated statements of financial condition.